smaurice101/readthedocs/docs/source/coreintegrations.rst

 TML solutions integrate with GenAI using a special `PrivateGPT docker container <https://hub.docker.com/r/maadsdocker/tml-privategpt-with-gpu-nvidia-amd64>`_.
 This allows for very secure, private, and highly cost-effective LLM capabilities.
 Refer to :ref:`TML and Generative AI` for more details.

+The PrivateGPT container is integrated with `Qdrant <https://qdrant.tech/>`_ vector DB for localized AI processing with LLMs.

 Docker
 -----------